TIAA vs. Fidelity vs. Schwab

 Charles Schwab: $0 commissions + ACAT rebate + satisfaction guarantee at Charles Schwab.

-Fidelity: No promotions right now.
+Fidelity: none right now.

 TIAA: none right now.